davidchall/homebrew-hep/README.md

 This might be as simple as updating the `url` and `sha1` variables, but check the dependencies haven't changed and it still builds.

 ### Add new option to a package
 You can add a new dependency with `depends_on`, and then usually pass the location to the `configure` script (see the [Herwig++ formula](https://github.com/davidchall/homebrew-hep/blob/master/herwig%2B%2B.rb) for an example).
 You can also add other options with `option`.
-Again, it's a good idea to browse exising formulae for ideas, and even search through the [main Homebrew repository](https://github.com/mxcl/homebrew/tree/master/Library/Formula).
+Again, it's a good idea to browse existing formulae for ideas, and even search through the [main Homebrew repository](https://github.com/mxcl/homebrew/tree/master/Library/Formula).

 ### Add a new package
 * The `brew create http://example.com/foo-0.1.0.tar.gz` command will download the source tarball and create a template formula for you in the Homebrew repository: `/usr/local/Library/Formula/foo.rb`.
 * You will need to edit the formula: `brew edit foo`.
 Homebrew maintains a [guide](https://github.com/mxcl/homebrew/wiki/Formula-Cookbook) on writing formulae.
 It might also be a good idea to browse [other HEP formulae](https://github.com/davidchall/homebrew-hep) or the [main Homebrew repository](https://github.com/mxcl/homebrew/tree/master/Library/Formula).
 * Once you are done making changes and testing, move the file from the Homebrew repository to your forked version of the `homebrew-hep` tap.
-* You can now continue from step 3. of the basic workflow
+* You can now continue from step 4. of the basic workflow